ottomated/CrewLink/README.md

 ## Known Issues

 On Windows, if you have your sound communications settings set to reduce volume upon joining a call, the CrewLink application volume will be impacted by this when anyone joins/leaves the lobby.
 To fix this go to your Sound settings through the Control Panel and set it to "Do nothing".

 <p align="center">
   <img src="resources/reduce-volume.jpg" alt="Logo" height="200">
 </p>

+For other know issues please go to [issues](https://github.com/ottomated/CrewLink/issues) and do a search to find possible workaround and/or issue progress

 ## Development